-If you have a project that may need thermal resistivity testing or soil and aggregate laboratory testing, ATL, a WBE certified company, offers a wide variety of consulting services.
+If you have a project that may need thermal resistivity testing or soil and aggregate laboratory testing, ATL offers a wide variety of consulting services.
 For more information, contact Royce Knowlton at 585-427-9020, info@atlantictesting.com, or visit AtlanticTesting.com.